 I am not sure how to reproduce it, when it happens, it will have horizontal lines cutting across the screen very quickly and disappear", said a poster in October.

+There are also reports of Macbook Pro Retina battery problems.
 Both the 13in and 15in MacBook Pro with Retina display are said to experience the issues.

 9to5mac's report claims: "Three out of three 9to5mac writers who’ve purchased the 15-inch Retina MacBook have had significant issues."